By Jodi Mailander Farrell

 Take in panoramic views of the area 1,000 feet up with Big Red Balloon Sightseeing Adventures, which takes off from 30 different launch areas before dawn.

-Tampa Bay Aviation, operating out of three different airports, offers aerial tours by plane or helicopter.
+Tampa Bay Aviation, operating out of two different airports, offers aerial tours by plane or helicopter.

 Old-Fashioned Movie Night